plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 Self-hosting does bring a large volume of support inquiries.
 This means that we need to be better at balancing our limited time between reactive tasks such as troubleshooting issues from self-hosters and proactive ones such as delivering new features and support to the customers that do support us.

 To provide a better service and experience to people who actually pay our bills, we're making a change.
-User support for self-hosted analytics should be mutual.
-Our community of many self-hosters should actively take part in helping troubleshoot issues for new self-hosting users.

-So if you can, please do contribute back to the self-hosted community with your solutions to issues.
-We encourage self-hosters to help answer questions and help people out in [our public forum on GitHub](https://github.com/plausible/analytics/discussions).

-There's no guarantee that, we as creators of Plausible, will be able to help out with all self-hosting issues.
+There's no longer any guarantee that, we as creators of Plausible, will be able to help out with your self-hosting issues.
 We will read all messages and will respond to some messages too.
 If there’s a case where we’re aware of the problem and the solution, we will share it, but there is no guarantee that we will troubleshoot each self-hosting case as things depend on the individual setup.

 If you want a nice, easy and convenient experience, and want to know that you're helping us make this project sustainable, do sign up for [our cloud version](https://plausible.io) where everything works out of the box.

-If you want to manage your own infrastructure, do use the self-hosted version but be prepared to troubleshoot your issues or get community support in the forum.
+If you want to manage your own infrastructure, do use the self-hosted version but be prepared to troubleshoot your issues, [read our documentation](https://docs.plausible.io/) or get community support in the forum.

-If you donate to Plausible Analytics as a self-hoster, you help us make Plausible sustainable, and you can [reach out to us](https://plausible.io/contact) and expect to get equal support and help as all the other paying customers of our cloud version.
+If you donate to Plausible Analytics as a self-hoster, you help us make Plausible sustainable, and you can still [reach out to us](https://plausible.io/contact) and expect to get equal support and help as all the other paying customers of our cloud version.

 Donations are made on GitHub and are very appreciated.
 See [how you can become a sponsor of Plausible](https://github.com/sponsors/plausible).

+We're hoping to see the user support for self-hosted analytics becomes more mutual.
+Our community of many self-hosters should actively take part in helping troubleshoot issues for new self-hosting users.

+So if you can, please do contribute back to the self-hosted community with your solutions to issues.
+We encourage self-hosters to help answer questions and help people out in [our public forum on GitHub](https://github.com/plausible/analytics/discussions).

 ## Self-hosted analytics will become a twice a year, long term release